f5devcentral/f5-agility-labs-adc/docs/class9/module1_outer/lab/self_ip_port_lockdown.rst

 * SSH not reachable on data-plane VLAN
 * HTTPS not reachable on data-plane VLAN
-* Control-plane services isolated to management interface only
+* Control-plane services are not exposed on data-plane VLAN interfaces

 Outer Layer Alignment
 ---------------------